RHOMOLO

 - Government-related output variables:

-- Factor supply by Government (real); Income of Government; Aggregate consumption of Government (real); Price of aggregate consumption of Government; Consumption of each good by Government (real); Transfers from Government to household (value); Savings of Government (value).
+- Factor supply by Government; Income of Government; Current expenditure; Public investment; Price of consumption of Government; Transfers from Government to household; Savings.

 - Import-related output variables:

-- Demand for composite of each good (real); Price of each composite good’s demand; Exports (real, single firm); Price of the rest of the world.
+- Demand for composite of each good; Price of each composite good’s demand; Exports; Net exports.

 - Other variables:

-- Price of each factor; Unemployment rate of each factor; Sales of each good s (real); Number of firms in each sector; Price of national R&D services; National knowledge capital (index).
+- Price of each factor; Unemployment rates; Number of firms in each sector.

 Spatial & Temporal extent